chimera-linux/cports/Packaging.md

   on to make profiling of resultant binaries easier.
 * `fullrustflags` *(false)* If enabled, RUSTFLAGS will also contain the same optimisation flags that are normally set for cargo only.
+* `sanruntime` *(false)* If enabled, the full sanitizer runtime will be linked in and the code will be compiled without trapping.
+This allows for better diagnostics for debugging hardening issues, but should not be used in final packages.

 The following options apply to a single package and need to be specified for subpackages separately if needed: